Lesson 1- Overview of Microsoft Project

 Lesson 10- Using and Creating Reports

 Once your project gets rolling, outsiders will probably want to know how things are going.
 It can be a real time drain answering each request individually.
 When others request information from you, Microsoft Project offers the perfect solution: Reports.
-We'll go over 20 standard reports in five different categories in today's lesson.
-By the time you finish, you'll be well acquainted with Project’s reporting capabilities, and also, know how to create Visual Reports as Project automatically exports data to Microsoft Excel and Visio.
+We'll go over a representative sample of the standard reports as well as discuss how to modify and create new reports in today's lesson.
+By the time you finish, you'll be well acquainted with Project's reporting capabilities and also know how to create Visual Reports as Project automatically exports data to Microsoft Excel and Visio.

 Lesson 11- Printing Views